cosmos/cosmos-sdk/docs/spec/mint/01_concepts.md

 In order to best determine the appropriate market rate for inflation rewards, a moving change rate is used.
-The moving change rate mechanism ensures that if the % bonded is either over of under the goal %-bonded, the inflation rate will adjust to further incentivize or incentive being bonded.
+The moving change rate mechanism ensures that if the % bonded is either over of under the goal %-bonded, the inflation rate will adjust to further incentivize or disincentivize being bonded.
 Setting the goal
 %-bonded at less than 100% encourages the network to maintain some non-staked tokens which presumably encourages liquidity.